CPSO deputy commended for taking down armed sex offender - Mississippi's Best Community Newspaper

 Hedrick said the victims had been “roughed up” but none were stabbed or seriously injured.

 Hedrick said Cornwell was close to harming one person when Stevens arrived and maneuvered him to the ground.
-Cornwell also attempted to take Stevens’ gun but was unsuccessful, Hedrick said, adding the Stevens was highly skilled in jiu-jitsu — a form of martial arts — which helped him subdue Cornwell.
+Cornwell also attempted to take Stevens’ gun but was unsuccessful, Hedrick said, adding Stevens is highly skilled in jiu-jitsu — a form of martial arts — which helped him subdue Cornwell.

 Hedrick attributed the success Stevens had in preventing Cornwell from doing further harm to Stevens’ training, his clear head and to God for his protection of everyone involved.